-These financial statements are presented in New Zealand dollars (\$), and where presented, rounded to the nearest thousand.
+These financial statements are prepared in New Zealand dollars (\$), which is the Trust's functional currency.
+Where presented, all financial information has been rounded to the nearest thousand.

 Changes in accounting policies

 There have been no changes in accounting policies.
 The accounting policies set out below have been applied consistently to all periods presented in these financial statements.